kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 {% code_example setup %}
 &nbsp;

-The steps below will walk you through a few basic Kaltura API's, but if you're looking for languages that are not available here, you can click on any of the actions mentioned to see them in our [interactive console](https://developer.kaltura.com/console).
+The steps below will walk you through a few basic Kaltura APIs.
+If you're looking for languages that are not available here, you can click on any of the actions mentioned to see them in our [interactive console](https://developer.kaltura.com/console).

 ## Kaltura Session